firatdem/AzureEmailParser/README.md

 - Flexible architecture allows you to adapt regex parsing logic for your own document types
 - Saves raw OCR text and optionally marks up images for visual debugging
 - Built-in GUI file selection dialogs

+## How It Works (in Brief)

+1. Downloads PDF invoices (from email or file picker)
+2. Applies OCR to extract raw text from each page
+3. Parses fields using regex rules
+4. Saves structured data to Excel and raw text for backup

 ## Setup